What does consent mean?

 The legal side of consent

-As mentioned at the beginning, consent is the distinction from abuse.
-From the outside, many BDSM practices look like a crime.
-For example, bondage could be considered deprivation of liberty, spanking could be considered bodily harm, and verbal humiliation could be considered an insult.
-This is worth mentioning because there are always police reports with BDSM activities as the subject matter.
-Even from uninformed but concerned third parties.
+As mentioned earlier, consent is what distinguishes BDSM from abuse.
+Many BDSM practices, when viewed from the outside, might appear to be criminal acts.
+For example, bondage could be considered unlawful restraint, spanking could be viewed as assault, and verbal humiliation or degradation might be seen as insult.
+This is noteworthy because there are frequent police reports concerning BDSM activities, often prompted by uninformed but concerned third parties.

 You’re kinky, always playing with consent and want to show it? #ExpressYourKink with the items from the Deviance Shop!
 Here you’ll find a wide selection of everyday clothing, accessories, and decorative items with matching terms and designs.